 Cressona is a blue-collar town, with 35.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Cressona is a borough of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cressona who work in office and administrative support (13.80%), sales jobs (6.36%), and healthcare suport services (6.36%).

-The percentage of adults in Cressona who are college-educated is close to the national average for all communities of 21.84%: 18.98% of the adults in Cressona have a bachelor's degree or advanced degree.
+The education level of Cressona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.98% of adults 25 and older in Cressona have a college degree.

 The people who call Cressona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cressona residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cressona include German, Italian, Irish, Polish, and Pennsylvania German.